-Transform Health is leading efforts to strengthen health data governance at national, regional and global levels through advocacy, technical support, developing tools and resources, mobilising communities and building collaboration.
+Transform Health is leading efforts to strengthen health data governance at national, regional and global levels through advocacy, technical support, developing tools and resources, mobilising communities and fostering collaboration and action.

 Safeguard data privacy and rights, and mitigate risks of data misuse.